pepkit/pepkit.github.io/_docs/simple_example.md

  sample_annotation: /path/to/sample_annotation.csv
 ```

-If you're not already familiar with `yaml`, it's a simple hierarchical markup language used to store key-value pairs; you can <a href="http://www.yaml.org/start.html">read more about yaml here</a>.
+If you're not already familiar with `yaml`, it's a simple and widely used hierarchical markup language used to store key-value pairs; you can <a href="http://www.yaml.org/start.html">read more about yaml here</a>.

 The `output_dir` key specifies where to save results.
 The `sample_annotation` key points to the second key part of a *PEP*, a comma-separated value (``csv``) file describing samples in the project.
 Here's a small example of `sample_annotation.csv`: